The American Civil War: A tale of two Americas

 Then, on day three, Lee sent Major General George Pickett to attack the middle of Union line, convinced that success was close.

-Unfortunately, the Confederate forces suffered heavy casualties and were forced to retreat.
+The Confederate forces suffered heavy casualties and were forced to retreat.
+An estimated 50,000 men died in the battle.

-This was the last time Confederate forces invaded the north.
+The Union army was able to hold off a Confederate advance into Pennsylvania and this was the last time Confederate forces invaded the north.

-By Spring of 1863, the Union had gained control most of the Mississippi, except the crucial town of Vicksburg.
+By Spring of 1863, the Union had gained control of most of the Mississippi, except the crucial town of Vicksburg.

 This victory resulted in the Union gaining full control of the Mississippi River.
-This victory cut off supplies to the Confederacy and made it difficult for them to move troops around.
+This cut off supplies to the Confederacy and made it difficult for them to move troops around.

 In 1864, General Ulysses S. Grant was appointed as the commander of all Union armies.

-Grant launched a series of repeated attacks against the Confederates, resulting in heavy casualties for both sides.
-Union General William Tecumseh Sherman also advanced his forces into Georgia, causing devastation to farmland that was supplying food to the Confederate soldiers.
+Union General William Tecumseh Sherman advanced his forces into Georgia, causing devastation to farmland that was supplying food to the Confederate soldiers.

 The Union also began a naval blockade of the South, which prevented supplies from reaching Confederate troops.

 The American Civil War resulted in the death of over 600,000 soldiers and civilians, which was roughly 2% of the entire American population of the time.
-Following their defeat and readmission into the Union, the southern states had to abandon the slavery.

 On the 14th of April 14, 1865, which was Good Friday, the president attended a play at Ford’s Theatre in Washington.